RBNXI/Zerochan-Images-Downloader/README.md

-# Zerochan-Images-Downloader
+# Zerochan Images Downloader
-Download images of multiple tags grom zerochan.
+Download images of multiple tags from zerochan.

 # How it works?.